There’s no question too small – or silly

 What age do you have to be to enter the events?

-(Please note that the minimum age for Superheroes being pushed/pulled for the bike or push/run stage is 3.)
+Please see a list of recommended ages below.
+Please note that anyone under the age of 12 must be accompanied by an adult.
+The minimum age for Superheroes being pushed/pulled for the bike or push/run stage is 2.

 - Sprint Superhero Tri: 5+